elmuhn/baxter_demo/README.md

 ## 2. Tools

 ### 2.1 SMACH
 [SMACH](http://wiki.ros.org/smach) is a python library for constructing hierarchical state machines.
-In this project, it is used to provide a smooth worflow, and to handle complex communication protocols behind the scene.
+In this project, it is used to provide a smooth work flow, and to handle complex communication protocols behind the scene.

 ### 2.2 smach_viewer
 [smach_viewer](http://wiki.ros.org/YAML%20Overview) is a GUI for especially debugging.
 It also pprovides an introspection of the statuses of each state in a SMACH construction.